manala/ansible-roles/README.md

 ### Creating group

-You can create your own group by using the `elao_users_groups` by specifying:
+You can create your own group by using the `manala_users_groups` by specifying:

 - A name
 - If the group is a "system group"